crajun/vimfiles/vim-notes.md

 `:noremap <F8> :write <Bar> !ls<CR>`.
 For literal spaces use <Space>, e.g., `:noremap <Space> W`
 * You cannot put comment after a mapping because it will consider it part of the mapping.
-End the map with '|' first the use a comment, e.g., `:map <Space> W| " use spacebar to move forward a Word.
+End the map with '|' first then use a comment, e.g., `:map <Space> W | " use spacebar to move forward a Word.
 * <script> : make mapping local to the script run in.
 * <buffer> : make mapping local to that buffer.
 * <unique> : make mapping fail if it exists already.
 Default is to overwrite.